gordoni/aiplanner/README.md

+# AIPlanner, AACalc, and Opal

-This directory comprises three asset allocation and consumption planning calculators based on mathematical principles, plus a SPIA pricing calculator.
+The sources contained here comprise three asset allocation and consumption planning calculators based on mathematical principles, plus a SPIA pricing calculator.

 AIPlanner uses deep reinforcement learning.
 It is computationally extremely demanding to train, but fast once trained.

-AACalc Alloc attempts to shoehorn everything into Merton's portfolio problem.
+AACalc attempts to shoehorn everything into Merton's portfolio problem.
 It is fast, and easy to use.

 Opal is a research calculator that uses stochastic dynamic